YourongYe/AWS/AWS Certified Developer Associate Exam/key_concepts.md

 # EBS Volume
 ## Define
 - An EBS (Elastic Block Store) Volume is a network drive you can attach to your instances while they run
-- Think of them as a “network USB stick”
+- Think of them as a **“network USB stick”**
 ## Features
 - It allows your instances to persist data, even after their termination
 - **They can only be mounted to one instance at a time** (at the CCP level)
 - They are bound to a specific availability zone
-- To move a volume across, you first need to snapshot it
+- To move a volume across AZ or Region, you first need to snapshot it
 - Have a provisioned capacity (size in GBs, and IOPS)
 ## Billing
 - You get billed for all the provisioned capacity